aiven/aiven-docs/docs/products/kafka/howto/kafka-klaw.md

 title: Connect Aiven for Apache Kafka® with Klaw
 ---

 [Klaw](https://www.klaw-project.io/) is an open-source, web-based data governance toolkit for managing Apache Kafka® Topics, ACLs, Schemas, and Connectors.
 Klaw provides a self-service user interface where teams of Apache Kafka service users can request changes to the Apache Kafka configuration without the intervention of administrators.

-This article provides you with the steps to connect Aiven for Apache Kafka® service with Klaw.

 ## Prerequisites

-To connect Aiven for Apache Kafka® and Klaw, you need to have the following setup:
+To connect Aiven for Apache Kafka® and Klaw, ensure you have:

 -   A running Aiven for Apache Kafka® service.
 See [Getting started with Aiven for Apache Kafka](/docs/products/kafka/get-started) for more information.